The Annual Irrigation Season

 The typical BMID irrigation season lasts about 200 days.
 The average start date is April 2nd and the average stop date is October 18th of each year.
 The actual start and stop dates are set each year by the BMID Board of Directors and are announced in advance in the spring and again in the fall.

-BMID will begin admitting water to our customers on Wednesday, April 1st, and concluding with full operation District-wide on April 15th, weather permitting.
+BMID normally begins admitting water to our customers on April 1st, and concluding with full operation District-wide on April 15th, weather permitting.
 When you receive water depends on where you are located within the District.

 The usual time for irrigation shut off is mid-October.
-The stop date for the 2020 Residential Irrigation Season will be determined at the September Board Meeting.
+The shut off date for the 2022 Residential Irrigation Season will be October 17th.

 Typical Water Usage

 Two distinct user groups are supplied irrigation water through the District’s distribution system: Residential and Agricultural.
 Combined, the District is currently delivering water to over 4200 acres.
 Water consumption averages between 3.0 to 3.5 acre feet/acre/year.
 One acre-foot contains 325,829 gallons.